snehilk1312/minetest/README.md

 # minetest

-programming in lua and contribute to minetest game
+### This will be a learning repository for minetest and programming in Lua in general.

+* A public instance will be hosted to practice the same .